f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 [root@84853e881a84 /]#
 ```

-You can follow most of the tutorial using this environment.
+You can follow most of the parts of this Docker tutorial using this environment.

+| **If you don't know what is Docker**
+---
+Don't worry, we'll explain during the tutorial, but if you want to know what is it jump to the [Docker](#docker) part or read its [docs](https://docs.docker.com/)|

 ## Content
 ### What is a Data Processing Environment